The Disinformation Project: Threat to local democracy

 In August 2022, Disinformation Project researcher Sanjana Hattotuwa said peddlers of disinformation were organizing to hide their affiliations and stand for councils and school Boards of Trustees.
 The number of candidates running for public office, discouraged by the racism and other forms of harassment experienced by elected council members, appeared to present an opportunity for fringe candidates who could hide their affiliations.
 Hattotuwa worried that "new foundations" for disinformation had now been laid in New Zealand and would change how the country engaged with elections in the future.

 While only two candidates with connections to conspiracy theories or misinformation were elected in the Southern region of the country, Hattotuwa warned that this new possible threat should not be underestimated.

 Antisemitism and Islamophobia

-Following the outbreak of the Gaza war in 7 October 2023, Hannah reported a sharp rise in both antisemitic and Islamophobic on various platforms including X (formerly Twitter), Instagram, Snapchat, TikTok and variousgaming platforms that were popular with young people.
+Following the outbreak of the Gaza war in 7 October 2023, Hannah reported a sharp rise in both antisemitic and Islamophobic rhetoric on various platforms including X (formerly Twitter), Instagram, Snapchat, TikTok and variousgaming platforms that were popular with young people.
 She warned that the conflation of ethnic and religious identities with racist and xenophobic stereotypes and misinformation increased animosity and division both online and offline in New Zealand.